Knowing how to sell is so important.

 When you try to sell something, establish yourself as the authority in that industry and customers will flock to you.

-Nowadays with social media, you can easily become an authority in your field by publishing high-quality, useful and thought-provoking content.
+Nowadays with social media and blogs, you can easily become an authority in your field by publishing high-quality, useful and thought-provoking content.
 Facebook and Linkedin are great platforms for this.
+You should also think about getting your own blog if you haven’t yet.

 5. Let them do the talking, it is easier that way